Deepi03/hscitybikesjourney/README.md

 # helsinkiCityBikeJourney

 This application does the following
  * Import data from csv file to db
- * endpoints for journeys with details of each joureny
+ * API endpoints for journeys with details of each joureny
- * endpoint for stations with number of return journeys and number of departure jjourneys
+ * API endpoint for stations with number of return journeys and number of departure journeys

 ## Prerequisite
 Following tools required,